OpenDSA/OpenDSA/RST/en/Glossary.rst

    singly linked list
       A :term:`linked list` implementation variant where each list node contains access an pointer only to the next element in the list.

+   snowplow argument
+      An analogy used to give intuition for why :term:`replacement selection` will generate :term:`runs <run>` that are on average twice the size of working memory.
+      Records coming from the input stream have key values that might be of any size, whose size is related to the position of a falling snowflake.
+      The replacement selection process is analogous to a snowplow that moves around a circular track picking up snow.
+      In steady state, given a certain amount of snow equivalent to :term:`working memory` size :math:`M`, an amount of snow (incoming records from the input stream) is expected to fall ahead of the plow as the size of the working memory during one cycle of the plow (analogously, one run of the replacement selection algorithm).
+      Thus, the snowplow is expected in one pass (one run of replacement selection) to pick up :math:`2M` snow.

+   software engineering
+      The study and application of engineering to the design, development, and maintenance of software.

+   software reuse
+      In :term:`software engineering`, the concept of reusing a piece of software.
+      In particular, using an existing piece of software (such as a function or library) when creating new software.

    sorted list
       A :term:`list` where the records stored in the list are arranged